Craig Kieswetter: Golf career

 After Kieswetter's retirement from cricket, his father suggested that he take a break and play some golf.
 He had done so during his youth in South Africa, playing in provincial tournaments.
-After some lessons with David Leadbetter, who suggested that he try to become a professional golfer, Kieswetter began to enter amateur tournaments.
+After some lessons with David Leadbetter, who suggested that he should try to become a professional golfer, Kieswetter began to enter amateur tournaments.
 After performing well in those events, he set himself a target of becoming a professional, and playing regularly on the European Tour.
 In late 2016, he took part in a couple of PGA EuroPro Tour tournaments and one on the MENA Golf Tour.
 In early 2017, he turned professional and in March played in the MENA Golf Tour qualifying school in Morocco, finishing tied for 31st place and earning a card for the 2017 season.
 He played regularly on the Tour during 2017 and in September won his biggest prize of the season, winning US$360 in the Dubai Creek Open after finishing tied for 38th place.